sjspielman/tasty/additional-resources/using-environments-post-workshop.md

 Docker only has access to folders that you explicitly specify when launching an image, so you need to make sure everything you will need is in one place.
 You can then tell Docker to include this folder in your running container.

-⚠️ It is important to be aware that any files that you save to the Docker container _outside of this specified folder_ are ephemeral - once you destroy the container, those files will disappear!
-Therefore, it's very important to save files in your specified folder when working in your Docker container so that files continue to exist on your computer.

-> Tip!
 If you would like to work with the actual workshop materials, you should download the `training-modules` folder from the Data Lab's RStudio Server and then tell Docker to include that folder in your container; [this page](../workshop/working-with-your-own-data.md) explains how to transfer files to and from the server.

+> ⚠️ It is important to be aware that any files that you save to the Docker container _outside of this specified folder_ are ephemeral - once you destroy the container, those files will disappear!
+> When working from the container, you MUST save files in your specified folder, or else they will not exist on your computer.

 ### Create the Docker container